MichalMoudry/mrf-recognition-service/README.md

 - **/.github/workflows** - Is a folder with YAML files containing definitions for GitHub Actions pipelines.

 ## Service architecture
-For architecture overview of the entire system, visit: [Microservice Reference Framework Repository](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Reference Framework repository").
+For architecture overview of the entire system, visit: [Microservices Reference Framework Repository](https://github.com/MichalMoudry/microservices-reference-framework "Link to Microservices Reference Framework repository").

 Architecture of this specific service is described in the diagram below.